DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_scale_height_config.md - sets the height of the time scale and the header of the grid
 - api/gantt_scale_offset_minimal_config.md - sets the minimal scale unit (in case multiple scales are used) as the interval of the leading/closing empty space
 - api/gantt_scale_unit_config.md - sets the unit of the time scale (X-Axis)
-- api/gantt_scales_config.md - defines the configuration settings of the time scale
+- api/gantt_scales_config.md - defines configuration settings of the time scale
 - api/gantt_schedule_from_end_config.md - enables backward scheduling
 - api/gantt_scroll_on_click_config.md - specifies whether the timeline area shall be scrolled while selecting to display the selected task
 - api/gantt_scroll_size_config.md - set the sizes of the vertical (width) and horizontal (height) scrolls